raycast/extensions/extensions/easy-new-file/README.md

 ## Easy New File

+Quickly create file in the current Finder window or on the desktop.

 **Command**

 - **New File Here**: Create a new file in the current Finder window or on the desktop.